 TIP: Have food and drink ready!
 Now, I love throwing parties, so your spread does not have to look like this, but I do feel like going the extra step just adds to the ambience of the whole night.
 If you are having a craft night, there is not usually time or set-up available to add dinner in there, so I would suggest light apps and/or desserts.
 Just make sure to warn your guest to eat their meal beforehand!

 P.S.
 Check out those adorable (and disposable!) wine and water glasses!
-(Post coming soon on those beauties!)
+See how I made them here.

 For the crafting areas, a layer of kraft paper served to protect the tables but also to give the space a more uniformed look.
 Each seat had a set of tools needed and if you need your guests to share, just put them in the middle for them to take turns.